revk/ESP32-Remote/README.md

 On boards with a 38kHz IR receiver, this allows IR remote.

-- Generic of TV remote up/down/left/right same as joystick control
+- Generic or common TV remote up/down/left/right same as joystick control
-- Daikin ARC466A0 remote to set mode, fan, temp, power and brightness
+- Daikin ARC466 remote to set mode, fan, temp, power and brightness